 Ben Everitt, MP for Milton Keynes North, has fully recovered from COVID-19 and is on his last day of self-isolation.

-Although he has not been tested, Ben Everitt MP believes that he has had the virus.
+Although he has not been tested, Ben Everitt MP believes that he had a mild case of the virus.

-Speaking to MKFM, Ben Everitt says he is now feeling better, but the cough, which is one of the symptoms, hasn't gone away yet.
-"The cough will last longer than the virus," he added.
-"But all of the symptoms have gone other than just feeling a bit knackered which is your usual post-viral fatigue.
+Speaking to MKFM earlier this morning, he said that the cough, which one of the symptoms, hasn't gone away yet.
+"The cough will last longer than the virus," Ben added.
+"But all of the symptoms have gone, other than just feeling a bit knackered which is your usual post-viral fatigue.
 No temperature, definitely no fever, and feeling a lot better than I have been."

-Those who show symptoms of coronavirus must stay at home and self-isolate for 7 days.
+Those who are showing symptoms of COVID-19 must self-isolate for 7 days.

-If a member of your household begins to show symptoms, you must stay home for 14 days.
-This is because the virus can be contagious for 14 days before you start to show symptoms.
-Click here for more information on staying at home.
+If a member of your household is showing symptoms of COVID-19, even if you do not, you must isolate for 14 days.
+This is because you can still be contagious for up to 14 days before you start to show symptoms.
+Find out more about advice for staying at home by clicking here.